edgexfoundry/edgex-docs/docs_src/general/Definitions.md

 # Definitions
 The following glossary provides terms used in EdgeX Foundry.
 The definition are based on how EdgeX and its community use the term versus any strict technical or industry definition.

+## Actuate
+To cause a machine or device to operate.
+In EdgeX terms, to command a device or sensor under management of EdgeX to do something (example: stop a motor) or to reconfigure itself (example: set a thermostat's cooling point).

 ## Brownfield and Greenfield
 Brownfield refers to older legacy equipment (nodes, devices, sensors) in an edge/IoT deployment, which typically uses older protocols.
 Greenfield refers to, typically, new equipment with modern protocols.